finol-digital/Card-Game-Simulator/docs/README.md

 When navigating through CGS, you may find it useful to use [keyboard shortcuts](KEYBOARD.md).

 ## Feedback
-Please send any feature requests/bug reports/other feedback to <david@finoldigital.com>.
+See the [current roadmap](ROADMAP.md).
+Please send any additonal feature requests/bug reports/other feedback to <david@finoldigital.com>.

 *You may also be interested in our [Privacy Policy](PRIVACY.md).*